How GO Fares Work

 You might notice some new PRESTO payment devices at your station.
 Make sure you only tap your PRESTO card, credit card, or credit card on your phone or watch on the reader (not your entire wallet, or bag or phone case).

 We’d also like to remind you that we are not accepting cash at our ticket booths or on our buses.
 Cash can be used at ticket vending machines at our stations.

 Fare payment is required before boarding.
 When travelling from Union Station, fare payment is required before going up to the train platforms.

 65 years or over

 Senior single-ride fare is half the adult single-ride fare.
-There are no discounts for a Day Pass.

 12 years of age and under